 - Roughly one of every three of respondents with incomes of more than $50,000 felt their net worth was higher.

 - Only 15 percent of respondents 65 and older felt their net worth was higher, while nearly twice as many, 28 percent, felt it was lower.

-- Of respondents from 30 to 49 years old, equal numbers felt their net worth was higher and lower -- 27 percent.|
+- Of respondents from 30 to 49 years old, equal numbers felt their net worth was higher and lower — 27 percent.

-Frank Armstrong III
+Frank Armstrong III, CFP